Cwantic/Documentation/Analysis/Piping.md

 >Tip: you can copy the content of the file

->Tip: If the analysis failed, a warning file will be available to know what happen.
+>Tip: If the analysis failed, a warning file will be available to know what happened.